 Tom Wolfe Has Died

 I might start with 'The Kandy-Kolored Tangerine-Flake Streamline Baby' which is a collection of his essays.
 The first chapter of 'The Right Stuff' is worth reading by itself.
 The rest of the book is fascinating but drags on a bit in the last third.
 My favorite is 'The Electric Kool Aid Acid Test'.
-I haven't gotten around to reading 'Bonfire of the Vanities' however so I can't really comment on that.carbolite103, over 2 years ago
+I haven't gotten around to reading 'Bonfire of the Vanities' however so I can't really comment on that.carbolite103, almost 3 years ago